If you’re going to get an under-sink water filter, you might as well get the best one.

 Although the installation was quick and easy, I have a background in under-sink water filters, and I’m pretty good with tools—if you’re not, you might have issues with the instructions, as they leave a lot to be desired.

-The ClearlyFiltered 3-Stage Under the Sink System doesn’t make it into the top three because it produces average-tasting water and the installation instructions are only adequate.
-Still, it offers drastic toxin reduction.
+The ClearlyFiltered 3-Stage Under the Sink System comes in third because while it produces average-tasting water and the installation instructions are adequate, it still offers drastic toxin reduction.

-The Home Master TMAFC Artesian Full Contact System claims the number five position because it produces great-tasting water with its mineral replacement feature.
+The Home Master TMAFC Artesian Full Contact System claims the number four position because it produces great-tasting water with its mineral replacement feature.

 This unit features a brisk fill-up, and customer service was extremely helpful when I had a question about the installation.
 I was also pleased with the water consumption rate and that it gave my tap water a rather good taste.